christopheml/soulshape-journal/README.md

 # Soulshape Journal

-Adds a tab in the Collections Journal to track your soulshape collection.
+Adds a tab in the Collections Journal to track your soulshape collection and provides instructions to unlock new ones.

 ## Features

-* Displays all known soulshapes currenty available for players in 9.1.5
+* Displays all known soulshapes currently available for players in 9.1.5 with their 3D model.
-* Tracks almost every collected soulshape on any character (others can be tracked manually).
+* Automatically tracks almost every collected soulshape on any character (others can be tracked manually).
 * Detailed information on where and how to find every soulshape.

 ## Upcoming Features